Kruchy1980/codewars-excercises/Excercises_List/1.Fundamentals/List-of-Excercises.md

 ### Excercise 203 - Exclamation marks series #4: Remove all exclamation marks from sentence but ensure a exclamation mark at the end of string

 ### Excercise 204 - Training JS #7: if..else and ternary operator

+### Excercise 205 - Exclamation marks series #1: Remove a exclamation mark from the end of string